 How to use positive communication?

 First of all, consider if your “no” could actually be a “yes”.
 Many parents find that saying yes more often to their children, helps the kids be more tolerant of the times when they receive a no for an answer.
-For example, if your daughter wants to spend more time playing before dinner, you could say “Okay, let’s play for five more minutes, and then we’ll go have dinner”.
-These five more minutes will show her that you hear what she’s saying and will probably help make a smoother transition to dinnertime.
+For example, if your child wants to spend more time playing before dinner, you could say “Okay, let’s play for five more minutes, and then we’ll go have dinner”.
+These five more minutes will show them that you hear what they’re saying and will probably help make a smoother transition to dinnertime.
 Once those five minutes are up, it’s time for dinner, and be clear about it.
 Children need loving and firm limits.

 You can also consider a different approach.
 In his book YES Brain: How to Cultivate Courage, Curiosity, and Resilience in Your Child, Dr. Daniel Seigel and co-author Tina Payne Bryson talk about the acronym “PART”.